fluidex/fluidex.github.io/src/posts_en/2021-03-04-recent-updates.md

 Plonkit is a PLONK zero-knowledge proof toolkit developed by the Fluidex team.
 By using Plonkit, users can use an easier DSL (Circom) to implement their own zero-knowledge proof circuit code, without the need to learn the underlying cryptography library and how to write circuits in C or Rust (which is way more complicated).

 The core of Plonkit is developed based on the bellman_ce cryptography library.
-The current functions include local setup (for development use only, formal setup requires MPC), circuit proving and verification, solidity verification contract generation, etc.
+The current functions include local setup (for development use only, in production better to use MPC ceremony), circuit proving and verification, solidity verification contract generation, etc.

 Plonkit has received a lot of attention from developers since being open sourced, and it is now the project with the most stars on github by the team.